-Inspired by the digital detox challenge, I recently deleted my Instagram account for a week.
-Every time a post-worthy thing happened, my hand would automatically reach my phone to ‘Instagram’ the moment.
+Inspired by the digital detox challenge, I recently uninstalled my Instagram account for a week.
+However, every time a post-worthy thing happened, my hand would automatically reach for my phone to ‘Instagram’ the moment.
 The fact that I just said things can be ‘post worthy’ is an indication of how much Instagram has influenced our lives.

-All of us like this idea of sharing visual stuff on the internet.
+Today all of us like this idea of sharing everything we love, on social media.
 The reason can be XYZ, but there is something that propels us to document our lives.
 And that’s why applications like Instagram have become what they are today.

 Do you know the words ‘Instagram’ and ‘Instagrammable’ are officially a part of the dictionary?
 Merriam Webster quotes – ‘it was “unsurprising” that words from digital technology were becoming a bigger part of the dictionary, thanks to the impact tech has on our lives.’

 The success of Instagram attracts many entrepreneurs to make an app like Instagram.
 However the real question is that is it really worth the effort to make another app like Instagram?
 How can you make a difference in people’s lives?
 Let’s understand how Instagram got to experience the success, and how to develop an app like instagram for your business.

 Here’s an outline of topics that the guide covers:

 - Why Instagram is a Big Hit